Labour Market Attachment

 A residence and work permit based on a job in Denmark allows your family to come with you to Denmark.

 A permit can be granted to your spouse, registered or cohabiting partner as well as children under the age of 18 living at home.

 What more do I need to know before I apply?

 An application for a residence permit on the basis of work is processed by the Danish Agency for International Recruitment and Integration (SIRI).

 Before submitting your application, you must create a case order ID for your application and pay a fee to cover SIRI’s case processing expenses.
 You can do this on the “How to apply” tab to the right.
 Here you also find the relevant application form.

-You must use application form AR1
+You must use application form AR1 online.